opennode/waldur-core/docs/api/project.rst

 ---------------------

 Deletion of a project is done through sending a DELETE request to the project instance URI.
+Please note, that if a project has connected instances, deletion request will fail with 409 response code.

 Valid request example (token is user specific):

 .. code-block:: http